aammd/Habitat_Filtering/MS/OrgSize.md

 ## Introduction

 One of the most profound differences between organisms is their body size.
-Large and small organisms can differ in population size, growth rates, morphological complexity, genome size, and modes of dispersal.
+Small and large organisms can differ in population size, growth rates, morphological complexity, genome size, and modes of dispersal.
 This scaling of biological processes with organism size has often been used to explain differences in the spatial distribution of small and large organisms.
 Microscopic organisms such as bacteria and plankton are often globally distributed, while larger organisms have more geographically restricted distributions [@Fenchel2004].
-Even within landscapes, there is some evidence that the occurrence of such microscopic organisms responds less to environmental gradients than larger organisms [@Farjalla2012;@Fierer2011].
-However, while such differences in distribution suggest that the suite of processes underlying community assembly differ between micro- and macroscopic organisms, it is difficult to determine which process is driving this difference.
+Even within landscapes, there is some evidence that the occurrence of such microscopic organisms responds less to environmental gradients than does the occurrence of larger organisms [@Farjalla2012;@Fierer2011].
+However, while such differences in distribution suggest that the suite of processes underlying community assembly differ between small and large organisms, it is difficult to determine which process is driving this difference.
 There are at least two possible mechanisms that may make communities of smaller organisms more widely distributed.
 First, smaller organisms could have larger environmental tolerances, allowing them to occupy broader fundamental niches.
 Second, smaller organisms could have greater dispersal abilities, allowing them to reach more habitats.

 Smaller organisms may have broader environmental tolerances for several reasons.
 First, their small body size allows habitat heterogeneity to affect them at very